MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Best practices to scale your flow.

-- If your flow runs thousands of actions daily, you should consider purchasing a Per Flow license to get better throughput and higher quotas.
-During the [transition period](#transition-period), the Per Flow plan provides the best performance quota available (500K actions/day).
+- If your flow runs thousands of actions daily, you should consider purchasing a Per Flow license to get better throughput and higher quotas.Per Flow plan provides the best performance quota available (250K actions/day).
 Please reach out to your tenant administrator to purchase the license and assign it to the flow.
 Once the license is purchased and assigned, the author of the flow should save it again.
 Alternatively, flows will be updated in the background once per week to reflect current plans.
 - Consider splitting the workload across multiple flows to achieve high scale.

-### FAQ
+### More FAQ

 You can consult this [requests limits frequently asked questions](/power-platform/admin/api-request-limits-allocations#frequently-asked-questions) for more information about requests limits.